pravin-yadav/Chef-Nginx/README.md

 - `data_bags/` - Store data bags and items in .json in the repository.
 - `roles/` - Store roles in .rb or .json in the repository.
 - `environments/` - Store environments in .rb or .json in the repository.
+- `cookbooks/recipe` - Store scripts in .rb in the repository.
+- `cookbooks/templates` - Store templates in .rb in the repository.

 # Configuration